durandtibo/plotmux/DESIGN.md

 `get_backend`/`BackendNotFoundError` path — this is strictly additive to that path, not a replacement for it.

-### 8.4 Document the entry-point plugin mechanism where users will find it
+### 8.4 Document the entry-point plugin mechanism where users will find it ✅ done

-**Problem:** the third-party plugin mechanism ([3.4](#34-lazy-registration-and-third-party-plugins)) is implemented and is exactly the extensibility story [Section 5](#5-why-this-shape) promises, but nothing outside this design doc and the `load_entry_point_backends` docstring currently tells a prospective backend author it exists: the natural first place to look, the README's backend list, does not mention it.
+**Problem (as it stood):** the third-party plugin mechanism ([3.4](#34-lazy-registration-and-third-party-plugins)) is implemented and is exactly the extensibility story [Section 5](#5-why-this-shape) promises.
+A "Adding a Third-Party Backend" subsection already existed on `docs/docs/uguide/backends.md` (the `[project.entry-points.

-**Proposal:** add a short "writing a third-party backend" subsection to the README (or a `docs/` page linked from it) that mirrors `load_entry_point_backends`'s docstring: the `[project.entry-points.
 "plotmux.backends"]` shape, the "module calls `register_backend(...)`
+at import time" contract), but two things were still missing: the README, the natural first place to look, said nothing about the mechanism or even listed the four built-in backends; and the uguide page itself omitted the ImportError-vs-other-exception handling contract (silently skipped vs. turned into a `RuntimeWarning`) and had gone stale against [3.4](#34-lazy-registration-and-third-party-plugins)'s lazy-registration change, still claiming plugin modules import "after its own built-in `matplotlib`/`xy` backends" when none of the four built-ins are imported eagerly any more.

+**Resolution:** added a "Backends" section to the README (short list of the four built-in backends plus a mention of the entry-point mechanism) linking to the uguide page; updated that page to state the actual load order (plugins import at `import plotmux` time, built-ins lazily on first request, so a plugin can freely reuse a built-in name) and to document the ImportError-vs-other-exception contract;
-at import time" contract, and the ImportError-vs-other-exception handling contract (silently skipped vs. warned).
-This is a documentation-only change with no code impact, but it is what turns [6.1](#61-candidate-future-backends)'s "ship as a plugin" option from a design-doc footnote into something an outside contributor can actually act on.
+and fixed the corresponding stale comment in `plotmux/__init__.py`, which made the same now-incorrect "runs after the two built-in backends" claim.
+Documentation-only, no code-behavior impact, but it is what turns [6.1](#61-candidate-future-backends)'s "ship as a plugin" option from a design-doc footnote into something an outside contributor can actually act on.